 Regardless of penalties some people still want to know how to disconnect check engine lights.
 It's become a very difficult procedure to accomplish and it differs between car makers and model years.

 The good news is that it can be easier to repair the malfunction than it is to disconnect the check engine light.
 The first step in the diagnostic procedure in most cases is clearing the code and see if it returns.
 Often an intermittent problem will trigger the light and it will stay on until you clear it.

-This Autel Maxi Scan I have on the left is the cheapest way of clearing codes that I have seen.
-I do not own this device but the reviews state it works as advertised.
+The U480 Scanner I have on the left is the cheapest way of clearing codes that I've seen.
+I don't own this device, but the reviews state it works as advertised.
 I recommend before you clear the codes that you write the 5 digit numbers down.
 This way if the check engine light comes back on you can see if it is the same code.

 Disabling the check engine light would require you to disassemble the dash and remove the bulb.
 On most late model vehicles this is a difficult task to complete.